Canner/vulcan-sql/packages/extension-driver-redshift/README.md

     redshift: '@vulcan-sql/extension-driver-redshift'
   ```

 3. Create a new profile in `profiles.yaml` or in your profiles' paths.
+For example if you are using Redshift Serverless:

 ```yaml
 - name: redshift # profile name